Co-Authored by Matt Frommer, Housing Forward Colorado, and Luke Teater, Thrive Economics

 New apartment rents are very similar to existing apartment rents

 For both new and existing rental housing, the most common rent range is $1,500–$2,000 per month.
 In Denver, that roughly corresponds to 60–75% of AMI for a one-bedroom apartment and 50–65% of AMI for a two-bedroom apartment.
+We suspect that many of the apartments renting for less than $1,500 per month – both existing and new units – are deed-restricted affordable housing.

 New supply is bringing rents down across the board